Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local tile package/README.md

 ## Use Case

-The terrain surface is what the basemap, operational layers, and graphics are draped on.
-The tile package must be a LERC (limited error raster compression) encoded TPK.
-Details on creating these are in the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm).
+In a scene view, the terrain surface is what the basemap, operational layers, and graphics are draped onto.
+For example, when viewing a scene in a mountainous region, applying a terrain surface to the scene will help in recognizing the slopes, valleys, and elevated areas.

-Terrain can be loaded offline from tile packages (.tpk).

 ## How it works